woefe/ytcc/README.md

 Command line tool to keep track of your favourite playlists on YouTube and many other places.

 **The first beta release of ytcc 2.0.0 is out!**
+Read [the migration guide](#migrating-from-version-1) before upgrading to 2.0.0 or later!
-If you are looking for older versions, check the [Release](https://github.com/woefe/ytcc/releases) page and the [v1 branch](https://github.com/woefe/ytcc/tree/v2).
+If you are looking for older versions, check the [Release](https://github.com/woefe/ytcc/releases) page and the [v1 branch](https://github.com/woefe/ytcc/tree/v1).

 ## Installation